-For more than 20 years, Valérie Mouroux has promoting cultural cooperation through cinema.
-She was general delegate of the association Ecrans Nord Sud, head of office for the documentary department, and subsequently for the French film department, at the Ministry of Foreign Affairs, before joining the French Institute as head of the Cinema Department, and later as head of the Development and Partnerships Department.
-Mouroux has notably created a program for emerging filmmakers in Cannes (Fabrique des Cinémas du Monde), and has co-managed several film funds, including Aide aux cinémas du monde, which serve to promote international co-productions.
-She has also developed international programs and retrospectives featuring some of the greatest figures of French cinema (Claire Denis, Agnès Varda, Amos Gitai, Jacques Demy, Jacques Tati, etc.).
-Valérie Mouroux is currently Director of Film, TV & New Media at Villa Albertine and Audiovisual Attaché at the Embassy of France in the United States.
-She oversees France's presence in the United States with respect to the promotion of films, series and other digital creations, while also working to strengthens collaborations with American professionals.
-Valérie Mouroux is a former student of the Ecole Normale Supérieure, holder of the agrégation in literature and graduate of CELSA.
+For more than 20 years, Valérie Mouroux has been promoting cultural cooperation through cinema.
+She was general delegate of the association Ecrans Nord Sud, head of office for the documentary department and subsequently for the French film department at the Ministry of Foreign Affairs, before joining the French Institute as head of the Cinema Department, and later as head of the Development and Partnerships Department.
+She notably created a program for emerging filmmakers in Cannes (Fabrique des Cinémas du Monde) and has co-managed several film funds, including Aide aux cinémas du monde, which promote international co-productions.
+She has also developed international programs and retrospectives featuring some of the greatest figures of French cinema, including Claire Denis, Agnès Varda, Amos Gitai, Jacques Demy, and Jacques Tati.
+As Director of Film, TV & New Media at Villa Albertine and Audiovisual Attaché at the Embassy of France in the United States, she oversees the promotion of French media and entertainment Industries in the US (including cinema, TV series, video games, and VR) while also working to strengthen collaborations with American professionals.
+Valérie is a former student of the Ecole Normale Supérieure, holding of the agrégation in literature, and graduate of CELSA.
 She is a Knight of the Order of Arts and Letters.

 Sandrine Neveux has worked in the film industry for 20 years in Paris, London and San Francisco, before joining Villa Albertine in NYC.
 She was involved with key European sales agents and distributors, including the British Film Institute (BFI), working on independent and classic films and creating an arthouse video-on-demand streaming service in the UK, Curzon Home Cinema.
 In 2017, she founded her own company in San Francisco, Novel Ciné, and organized screening events bringing a rising generation of French directors to the Bay Area, and collaborating with Unifrance and sffilm to introduce them to a younger audience.
 She is now coordinating the new French cinema program on campus, Albertine Cinémathèque, in collaboration with FACE Foundation, overseeing the festival grants and curating its virtual Film Club including Q&As with French filmmakers.
 She is working with universities/colleges on the Young French Cinema program, in collaboration with Unifrance, and alongside programmers in US movie theaters on presenting French directors and putting together film series and retrospectives highlighting the best of French cinema.
 She is coordinating the French filmmakers' residencies all over the US.